 Case Study of the Guillain-Barré Syndrome

-Case study: A 35-year-old woman was prescribed the antibiotic roxithromycin due to a feverish infection of the paranasal sinus.
-Three days later, she developed quickly progressing weakness in all extremities and in the supply area of both rami of the facial nerve.
-She was then immediately transferred to the neurological department of a hospital.
+Case study: A 35-year-old woman was prescribed the antibiotic roxithromycin to treat infection of the paranasal sinus accompanied by fever.
+Three days later, she developed quickly progressing weakness in all extremities and in the areas supplied by both rami of the facial nerve.
+She was then immediately transferred to the neurology department of a hospital.
 There, GBS was diagnosed.
 After initially unsuccessful treatment with immunoglobulins, she felt better after plasmapheresis.
-Still, a slight weakness of the facial rami remains. (see Toxcenter)
+Still, a slight weakness of the facial rami remains.

 Classical Symptoms of Guillain-Barré Syndrome

-Cardinal symptom of GBS: Flaccid, distally starting paresis, which rises in the course of the disease.
-Mostly, the paresis develops over several days.
-A development within hours or over weeks is not typical.
+Cardinal symptom of GBS: Weakness of the extremities that starts distally, then ascends during the course of the disease.
+Mostly, the muscle weakness or paresis develops over several days.
+Development of paresis within hours or over weeks is not typical.

 - Loss of at least the distal muscular proprioceptive reflexes (from distal to proximal), can be redeemable at the beginning of the disease

-- Cranial nerve deficits (mostly facial nerve), sensatory deficits are rare
+- Cranial nerve deficits (mostly facial nerve), sensory deficits are rare

 - Recovery after a plateau phase of 1–4 weeks

-- No fever in the beginning of the neuropathy
+- No fever at the beginning of the neuropathy

-- Autonomous disorders: In quick succession, hyperfunction and hypofunction of the sympathetic and parasympathetic nervous system can occur.
-In 45 – 65 %, severe autonomous disorders manifest.
+- Disorders of the autonomic nervous system: In quick succession, hyperfunction and hypofunction of the sympathetic and parasympathetic nervous system can occur.
+In 45% to 65 % of cases, severe autonomic dysfunction may manifest.
 Sympathetic nervous system ↑: hypertension, agitation, sweating, sympathetic nervous system ↓: orthostatic hypotension.
 Parasympathetic nervous system ↑: bradycardia, parasympathetic nervous system ↓: tachycardia, bladder/rectal dysfunction.

 Diagnostics of the Guillain-Barré Syndrome

-The diagnostic algorithm consists of anamnesis (1-3 weeks previous respiratory infection, gastrointestinal infection), fitting clinical findings (quickly ascending flaccid paresis), and exclusion of differential diagnoses and additional diagnostics.
-The following diagnostic measures are important at GBS:
+The diagnostic algorithm consists of anamnesis (1–3 weeks previous respiratory infection, gastrointestinal infection), fitting clinical findings (quickly ascending flaccid paralysis), exclusion of differential diagnoses, and additional diagnostics.
+The following tests and procedures are important in establishing the diagnosis of GBS:

 CSF Puncture at GBS

-The most important diagnostic measure is CSF puncture: It shows massively increased protein concentration, while the cell count is slightly increased or not increased at all.
-This phenomenon is referred to as cytoalbuminary dissociation.
+The most important diagnostic measure is lumbar puncture and cerebrospinal fluid (CSF) analysis: It shows massively increased protein concentration, while the white blood cell count is slightly increased or not increased at all.
+This phenomenon is referred to as albuminocytologic dissociation.

-CAVE: The change can tail the clinical symptoms, the protein concentration can, thus, be normal in the first week.
+Note: The change in CSF can lag the clinical symptoms; thus, the protein concentration can be normal in the first week.

 Laboratory at GBS

-Determination of the antibodies IgG and IgM against gangliosides GM1, GD1a, GD1b and GQ1b, and campylobacter and mycoplasma serologies is performed.
+Determination of the presence of IgG and IgM antibodies against gangliosides GM1, GD1a, GD1b, and GQ1b, and Campylobacter and mycoplasma serologies are performed.